-- All music majors must participate in a major ensemble each trimester of study, regardless of the number of credit hours accumulated.
+- All music majors must participate in a major ensemble based on their applied concentration each semester enrolled as a music major.
+Major ensembles include Chorale, Chapel Choir, Symphonic Winds, or Concert Band.
 Music education and music therapy majors are not required to participate in an ensemble while in the process of student teaching or completing an internship. - 2.
 Performance majors will perform at least a half recital (25 to 30 minutes) in the junior year and a full recital (45 to 55 minutes) in the senior year.
 All other B.M. students may elect to perform a half recital in the junior or senior year OR complete an appropriate final project approved by the major professor in respective degrees.
-Students must register for Applied Music Concentration until recital requirements have been met. - 3.
-RECITAL ATTENDANCE.
+Students must register for Applied Music Concentration until recital requirements have been met.

+- 3. RECITAL ATTENDANCE.
 Music majors will register for MUR 000-recital class (no credit) each trimester of study, requiring attendance at 80% of all recitals presented by the School of Music.
 During the final trimester of study, students will register for MUR 001-Recital class completion. - 4.
 UPPER-LEVEL EXAMINATIONS.
 Following the completion of the sophomore theory (form and analysis) and the completion of two full years of applied study, a special examination will be given to determine each student's eligibility for upper-level music study.
 Transfer students who have had two years of study do not have to complete form and analysis before taking the upper level.
 This exam will consist of a 12-minute program in the applied concentration and a short sight-singing proficiency.
 A student must continue to register for applied music at the sophomore level until the exam is successfully completed.